andenkondor/encryptify/README.md

 1. The script reads your GPG keyring to get available recipients
 2. You can select multiple recipients using fzf
 3. A temporary file is created with a default template
-4. Neovide opens for you to edit the message
+4. Neovide (or any other editor) opens for you to edit the message
 5. The message is encrypted using GPG with the selected recipients
 6. The decryption command is copied to your clipboard for easy sharing